Write with Ruth

-Ruth is also a Certified Instructor for the Journal to the Self® Workshop -- a 12-hour course that teaches you how to use journaling for personal growth, problem-solving, self-care, and creative expression.
+Ruth is also a Certified Instructor for the Journal to the Self® Workshop -- a 12-hour course that teaches you how to use guided expressive writing for personal growth, problem-solving, self-care, and creative expression.
 It has been offered since 1985 by Kathleen Adams, a pioneer in unleashing the power of structured expressive writing.

 The 12 hours can be spaced over several weeks, concentrated into a weekend retreat, or arranged in other ways.
 Private workshops can be arranged for an organization, a church, or just a group of friends.

 This workshop requires 6 people who commit to attend, and can accommodate up to 12.
 Sign up HERE to be contacted when a group is forming in the Little Rock area or on Zoom, or to inquire about private events.

 A workshop can also be customized around a theme, teaching the basic exercises but using prompts that help you explore an area of significance in this creative and supportive way.
 Common examples are life transitions and decisions - spirituality - medical challenges - holidays and fresh starts - decluttering and downsizing. and many others are possible.

 Health professionals, educators, attorneys, and technical professionals praise the value of structured expressive writing and reflective writing.
 The Journal to the Self® toolbox teaches you methods that work for a variety of brains, temperaments, purposes, and situations.
 Even five minutes of writing can be important in a difficult day.

 For many kinds of professionals, the methods you learn and practice in this course have triple benefits.

 First, as is true for anyone, journaling supports your resilience, healing, personal growth, and creative development.